vbauerster/mpb/README.md

 			}
 		}()
 	}
+	// First wait for provided wg,
-	// Wait for all bars to complete p.Wait()
+	// then wait for all bars to complete and flush. p.Wait()
 ```